-FPPC and FECUp one level
+FPPC and FEC

 Tribal governments have become the largest political contributors in California spending more than $125 million dollars since 1998 -- and millions more that cannot be easily traced by individual tribal members who are flush with cash from payouts of casino profits.
 The nature of tribal sovereignty affects not only gambling policy but numerous public policies affecting the quality of life of non-tribal members, businesses, and local government.
 Clearly, tribal gaming money has the potential to corrupt and interfere with the political processes of state and local governments.
 The tribes have previously claimed exemption based upon traditional tribal common law sovereign immunity from suit.
 California’s Third District Court of Appeal ruled in both matters that the Federal Constitution’s Guarantee of a republican form of government trumps the tribes’ sovereign immunity.
 (See-Court Rulings/State)